openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS for Raspberry Pi.rst

 amounts of RAM <http://wiki.freebsd.org/ZFSTuningGuide#Deduplication>`__.
 Enabling deduplication is a permanent change that cannot be easily reverted.

-The Raspberry Pi 3B+ would probably work (as it is 64-bit, though it has less RAM), but has not been tested.
+A Raspberry Pi 3 B/B+ would probably work (as the Pi 3 is 64-bit, though it has less RAM), but has not been tested.
 Please report your results (good or bad) using the issue link below.

 Support
 ~~~~~~~